atErik/Transpiler.and.similar.List/README.md

 So after `Go-to-C` or `Go-to-C++` source-code conversion , it will be possible to change source-code , to add required necessary feature or functionality , and improve `C` (or `C++`) source-code.

-Some users have mis-conception (aka: brainwashed) about `"Go"` computer programming language , and some users intentionally lies purposefully as they work under some projects from "Google" or projects supported by "Google", or working under a project that uses Google products, for-example : Google's "Go" language, Google Advertisements, Violating Privacy-Rights (aka Spying on People,Citizens,Users,Persons), etc, etc , these are hard-core Google-PUSHERS/supporters , some of these ciminal/"evil" acts are very dangerous Anti-Humanity activities.
+Some users have mis-conception (aka: brainwashed) about `"Go"` computer programming language , and some users intentionally lies purposefully as they work under some projects from "Google" or projects supported by "Google", or working under a project that uses Google products, for-example : Google's "Go" language, Google Advertisements, Violating Privacy-Rights (aka Spying on People,Citizens,Users,Persons), etc, etc , these are hard-core Google-PUSHERS/supporters , some of these criminal/"evil" acts are very dangerous Anti-Humanity activities.

 We need to push Google (and it's parent company: Alphabet) and it's corporate-controllers by exposing their criminal & "evil" activities , so that their harmful & "evil" acts are Questioned & punished , so that in end Google (and Alphabet) & it's corp-controllers chooses real good & correct & non-"evil" ways to do good & correct & non-"evil" things for People, Citizens, Users , not-only inside USA but for entire World.
 In entire world, country after country are now filing Lawsuit against years of Google's "evil"/hamrful practices .
 So if Google/Alphabet wants to do business with/for people/companies, they need to cultivate good & non-"evil" practices.<sup>[1](https://en.wikipedia.org/wiki/Criticism_of_Google), [2](https://en.wikipedia.org/wiki/Google_litigation), [3](https://www.bbc.com/news/business-52887340), [4](https://www.reuters.com/article/us-alphabet-google-privacy-lawsuit-idUSKBN23933H), [5](https://www.nytimes.com/2020/09/21/technology/google-antitrust-justice-department.html), [6](https://www.nationalreview.com/news/department-of-justice-state-attorneys-general-to-sue-google-for-antitrust-violations-report/)</sup>

-So I have added data/info from accredited computer COMPETITION, BENCHMARKS, etc to prove which computer programming language is better & which is not.
+So, I have added data/info from accredited computer COMPETITION , BENCHMARKS , etc to prove which computer programming language is better & which is not.

 And remember, ANYONE/USER/people have full Freedom+Right to informaton what he/she wants, and also have full Freedom+Right to convert one language into another.<sup>[1][48], [2][49], [3][50], [4][51], [5][52]</sup>
 ( water is needed by human body to survive . human has right to water )